^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-This form of the disease is more common in adolescents 11-18 years of age.
-Pathology of bone and cartilage tissue occurs due to increased physical exertion and nutritional deficiencies.
-Spinal osteochondropathy most often affects the thoracic region, less often the lumbar spine.
+This form of the disease is more common in adolescents aged 11-18 years.
+Pathology of bone and cartilage tissue occurs due to increased physical activity and nutritional deficiency.
+Osteochondropathy of the spine most often affects the thoracic region, less often - the lumbar region.

 • Congenital pathologies of the musculoskeletal system.